johnnietse/llm-d-epp-Energy-Aware-Endpoint-Picker-Plugin-/README.md

 # Energy-Aware Token-Level Routing for Heterogeneous LLM Inference

-> **Master's Thesis** — Design, Implementation, and Evaluation of an LLM-D Endpoint Picker Plugin
+> **Proposal and Implementation** — Design, Implementation, and Evaluation of an LLM-D Endpoint Picker Plugin

 An energy-aware endpoint picker plugin (EPP) for the [llm-d inference scheduler](https://github.com/llm-d/llm-d-inference-scheduler) on Kubernetes.
 Enables **token-level, phase-aware routing** that dynamically directs Prefill and Decode phases to heterogeneous hardware (high-performance GPUs vs. low-power ASICs) to optimize for energy efficiency, carbon footprint, and total cost of ownership.